 When you have a dog as loyal as a Dalmatian, they won’t easily get distracted or persuaded to run off when you need them the most.
 And for the kid-dog relationship to thrive, they’ll need to have a dog that’s always there for them.

-There is little known about the Dalmatian’s origins, other than the fact that they originated from the Croatia region of Dalmatia.
+There is little known about the true Dalmatian’s origins, other than the fact that they originated from the Croatia region of Dalmatia.
 Hence, the name.
 Even so, evidence points to these dogs first appearing as carriage dogs in 17th century England.

 Carriage dogs would run alongside carriages in order to protect passengers from threats on the road.
 These threats range anywhere from wild animals to highwaymen (thieves).
 As such, these dogs were crucial to the wealthy and trade merchants.

 Dalmatians were the dog of choice for this job.
 Not only did they have the athleticism and the speed to keep up, but were also a good size to be a deterrent.
-More importantly, the Dalmatians had the protective instincts to keep an eye out on the road.
+More importantly, the Dalmatians were bred with the protective instincts to keep an eye out on the road.

 He is the ideal guard dog, distinguishing nicely between barking for fun or with purpose.
 His courtesy never fails with approved visitors, but his protective instinct is highly developed.– Shattering Glass (GSD Forums)

 These instincts have not gone away since their carriage dog days.
 They’re still vigilant and alert in the home, which make them excellent guardians for your kids.
 You can count on this breed to always be watching your children’s backs.

-However, because of these very same instincts, they can become a little over-protective and or possessive without proper socialization.
+However, because of these very same instincts, they can become over-protective and/or possessive at times, especially without proper socialization.
 This dangerous behavior can lead to aggression should any other friendly people come close to the kids.

 Dalmatians are more durable, sturdy and robust than you think.
 After all, there’s a reason why they were trusted to be firefighter dogs in the past.
 If they can handle building fires, there’s no doubt they’re able to deal with the “constant flame” of a child.